orwa84/asynchronous-learning-concept/README.md

 Due to the rudimentary nature of the challenges in section 1.3, it is likely that interactive challenges (e.g. interactive quizzes, Kahoots, etc.) and gamified experiences will be the most effective.

-### [2.1] Ideas for Bridging the Logical-Language Disadvantage
+### [2.1] Ideas for Prep-Course Content

-1. Interactive game: Find misplaces spaces as quickly as possible
+1. Interactive game: Find misplaced spaces as quickly as possible (e.g. before punctuation in writing)
-1. Interactive game: Match pairs of brackets
+1. Interactive game: Match pairs of brackets, identify mismatched pairs (e.g. `[....)`)
 2. Interactive game: Identify nested code blocks
 3. Interactive game: Use a custom programming language that uses single glyphs to move a character on the screen, increasing levels of difficulty to ensure the learner understands the "semantic" value associated with glyphs
 4. Interactive game: Combine logical functions to solve a mystery (using AND, OR, XOR and NOT)